bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-3-array-basics.rst

         }
     }

-.. |lesson 5.6| raw:: html

-   <a href="https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-6-writing-methods.html#groupwork-design-a-class-for-your-community" target="_blank">lesson 5.6</a>

 In Unit 5, you came up with a class of your own choice relevant to you or your community.
 In this unit, you will create an array to hold objects of your class.

-1. Copy your class from |lesson 5.6| below.
+1. Copy your class from `lesson 5.6 <https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-6-writing-methods.html#groupwork-design-a-class-for-your-community>`_ below.

 2. In the main method, create an array of 3 objects of your class.